Whole language: State of the debate

 Despite these results, many whole language advocates continue to argue that their approach, including embedded phonics, has been shown to improve student achievement.
 Whole language advocates sometimes criticize advocates of skill instruction as reductionist and describe the use of phonics as "word calling", because it does not involve the use of meaning.
 The United States National Reading Panel is criticized especially harshly by some in the whole-language community for failing to include qualitative research designs that show benefits for embedded phonics (the panel only considered experiments and quasi-experiments).
 On the other hand, some parents and teachers have objected to the de-emphasis of phonics in whole-language based curricula (such as Reading Recovery) and have advocated for the removal of whole language from schools.

 In 1996, the California Department of Education led the way in returning to the teaching of phonics.
 By 2014, the department had clear guidelines for teaching children in phonemic awareness, phonics, and segmenting and blending.
 The New York Public School System followed, and by 2015 had abandoned whole language, Embedded Phonics, and Balanced Literacy in favor of systematic phonics.

 Neuroscientists have also weighed into the debate, some of them demonstrating that the whole-word method is much slower and uses the wrong brain area for reading.
 One neuroscientist, Mark Seidenberg, says "Goodman's guessing game theory was grievously wrong" and "the impact was enormous and continues to be felt".
 When it come to evidence supporting the whole-language theory, he emphatically states "There wasn't any".
 He is also especially critical of Smith's book, Reading Without Nonsense, which suggests the following recommendation to help a struggling reader: "The first alternative and preference is to skip over the puzzling word.
 The second alternative is to guess what the unknown word might be.
 And the final and least preferred alternative is to sound the word out.
-Phonics, in other words, comes last".
-He goes on to say that, although reading science has rejected the theories behind whole language, in education they are "theoretical zombies".
+Phonics, in other words, comes last."
+Seidenberg goes on to say that, although reading science has rejected the theories behind whole language, in education they are "theoretical zombies".
 Cognitive neuroscientist Stanislas Dehaene has said, "cognitive psychology directly refutes any notion of teaching via a 'global' or 'whole language' method."
 He goes on to talk about "the myth of whole-word reading" (also: sight words), saying it has been refuted by recent experiments.
 "We do not recognize a printed word through a holistic grasping of its contours, because our brain breaks it down into letters and graphemes."